great-expectations/great_expectations/docs/guides/how_to_guides/validation/how_to_validate_data_without_a_checkpoint.rst

     .. tab-container:: tab1
         :title: Docs for Class-Based Checkpoints (>=0.13.8)

         ..
-Attention:: As part of the new modular expectations API in Great Expectations, Validation Operators are evolving into Checkpoints.
+Attention:: As part of the new modular expectations API in Great Expectations, Validation Operators have evolved into Class-Based Checkpoints.
 This means running a Validation without a Checkpoint is no longer supported in Great Expectations version 0.13.8 or later.
 Please read :ref:`Checkpoints and Actions<checkpoints_and_actions>` to learn more.